tom-s/clap-detector/README.md

 I created this module for my personal assistant project on a Raspberry Pi (raspbian).
 The clap detection allows me to activate the assistant whenever I need it (and prevents it from continuously listening out for instructions or interpreting random noises as instructions)

 ## Requirements
-This module works on a linux based OS (raspbian, Ubuntu, Debian...)  using alsa for audio and a working microphone.
+This module works on linux based OS (raspbian, Ubuntu, Debian...) using alsa for audio and a working microphone or Mac OS X using coreaudio.

 ## Installation